EdgrantHS/Cloudstack12/details/01_utils.md

 ## Wi-Fi Configuration

 You only need to set this configuration when Ethernet is unavailable or inconvenient, for example:

-  - If your device lacks a physical Ethernet port
+  - If your device lacks a physical Ethernet port,
-  - When the Ethernet port is difficult to access
+  - When the Ethernet port is difficult to access, or
-  - Or when you frequently move the device between locations.
+  - When you frequently move the device between locations.

 This action is recommended because Wi-Fi offers greater flexibility in these scenarios compared to constantly plugging and unplugging an Ethernet cable.
 This method would allow the system to connect automatically to Wi-Fi on boot without relying on an Ethernet cable.

 ### Edit the netplan configuration: